-Therefore, the DIGC decided to conduct the webinar so that printing businesses could benefit from the announced schemes of the central government.
+Therefore, the DIGC decided to conduct the webinar so that printing businesses could benefit from the announced schemes of the central government, check here to find out the benefits of such schemes.
 The general impression is that the finance minister’s announcements are mainly government-backed ease of lending measures.
 Also, the DIGC wanted to help businesses in the print industry present themselves and their cases more effectively to the financial institutions when attempting to benefit from the announced schemes.
 A well prepared and unified front of print businesses would strengthen their claims to institutions and banks.

 The webinar sought to provide a detailed explanation of the schemes and the guidelines.
 The eligibility of print businesses, methods of approaching the banks and other financial institutions for consideration under the schemes were detailed.

 A welcome kit featured all the notifications and circulars of the government for the participant to take part more fully in the webinar—and templates of letters to the financial institutions.
 The webinar opened with the requirements to be considered after restarting operations and the challenges in liquidity generation.
 The participation included print business owners and several who are reasonably well-versed in finance.
 A very pertinent question or dilemma was that of saving lives versus livelihoods.